bilalakhdan133/Sales_Perfomance_Analysis_Project/README.md

 ORDER BY total_sales DESC;
 ```
 ![](Images/CitySoldMost.png)

+San Francisco sold the most product with 50238 product had been purchased there.

 ***What time should we display advertisemens to maximize the likelihood of customer’s buying product?***
 ```SQL